-With respect to the Institutional Structure and Profiles of the State, this section presents systematized information, in order to provide an overview of the institutional profiles that characterize the States and Public Administrations in the countries of Latin America and the Peninsula Iberian The information is grouped in the categories: Structure of the State; Bodies of Control of the Public Administration; Regulatory Agencies, especially privatized public and Political-Administrative services: Structure of the State.
+With respect to the Institutional Structure and Profiles of the State, this section presents systematized information. in order to provide an overview of the institutional profiles that characterize the States and Public Administrations in the countries of Latin America and the Peninsula Iberian The information is grouped in the categories: Structure of the State: Bodies of Control of Public Administration: the Regulatory Agencies. especially privatized public and Political-Administrative services: Structure of the State.